 Analysing Vocabulary Using the British National Corpus (BNC)

-Using the Text Inspector tool, you can gain access to the British National Corpus.
+maybe to Using the Text Inspector tool, you can gain access to the British National Corpus.

 This will enable you to better understand your chosen text in terms of real word usage in the British English-speaking world.

 The knowledge can help improve your ESOL language teaching or learning, allow you to discover more about general use of the language and better inform your linguistic studies.

 A corpus (plural= corpora) is a collection of written or spoken texts stored on a computer.
 These demonstrate exactly how a word or phrase is used in context by real language speakers across a variety of registers.